luau-lang/luau/rfcs/syntax-type-ascription-2.md

 The current Luau implementation of the `::` operator is a little bit strange.
 Due to an accident, it can only be used for downcasts and casts to `any`.

-This is unfortunate because it works in many cases where users feel that it should, but doesn't actually make a whole lot of sense when scrutinized.
+Because of this property, `::` works as users expect in a great many cases, but doesn't actually make a whole lot of sense when scrutinized.

 ```lua
 local t = {x=0, y=0}